zenlinuxos/yadsn/README.md

 		provided, it will be usually to identify the network locally.
 		Otherwise, the network name is deduced from the URL.

+	remote <git-url>
+		Associates a remote network identifed by a Git URL with a local, existing network.
+The default network will be used, unless -n is used.

 	push
 		Push locally made changes to the remote Git repository.
 This command is only valid if the network was created using the 'join' command.